Yousef-ashraf147/Online-Learning-System/README.md

 # Overview

-This project was implement following the agile methodology. we had 3 sprints and We were given 2 weeks as a duration for each sprint.
+This project was implement following the agile methodology.
+I had 3 sprints and I was given 2 weeks as a duration for each sprint.
 Each sprint had its fair share of functional and non-functional requirments.

 # Theme